CommandAPI/docs/docs/en/create-commands/arguments/arguments.md

 // Create a List
 List<Argument> arguments = new ArrayList<>();

-// Add an argument with the node "target", which is a PlayerArgument arguments.add(new PlayerArgument("target"));
+// Add an argument with the node "target", which is a EntitySelectorArgument.OnePlayer arguments.add(new EntitySelectorArgument.OnePlayer("target"));
 ```

 The String value is the node that is registered into Minecraft's internal command graph.
 This name is also used as a prompt that is shown to a player when they are entering the command.